oracle-livelabs/pts/orcl-dbcs-19c/oci/oci-tenancy.md

-    Allow group USER-GROUP to manage keys in compartment USER-COMPARTMENT where request.region='FRA' Allow group USER-GROUP to manage vaults in compartment USER-COMPARTMENT where request.region='FRA' Allow group USER-GROUP to manage secret-family in compartment USER-COMPARTMENT where request.region='FRA' Allow service dpd to read secret-family in compartment USER-COMPARTMENT where request.region='FRA'
+    Allow group USER-GROUP to manage keys in compartment USER-COMPARTMENT where request.region='FRA' Allow group USER-GROUP to manage vaults in compartment USER-COMPARTMENT where request.region='FRA' Allow group USER-GROUP to manage secret-family in compartment USER-COMPARTMENT where request.region='FRA' Allow group USER-GROUP to use dbmgmt-managed-databases in compartment USER-COMPARTMENT where request.region='FRA' Allow service dpd to read secret-family in compartment USER-COMPARTMENT where request.region='FRA'
     </copy>
     ````